aaronparker/aaronparker.github.io/_posts/2014-11-19-measure-impact-folder-redirection.md

 <figure id="attachment_3774" aria-describedby="caption-attachment-3774" style="width: 1703px" class="wp-caption alignnone">[<img class="size-full wp-image-3774" src="http://stealthpuppy.com/wp-content/uploads/2014/11/folder-redirection-file-server-load.png" alt="Logon impact of profile sizes with folder redirection enabled and file server under load" width="1703" height="1083" srcset="https://stealthpuppy.com/wp-content/uploads/2014/11/folder-redirection-file-server-load.png 1703w, https://stealthpuppy.com/wp-content/uploads/2014/11/folder-redirection-file-server-load-150x95.png 150w, https://stealthpuppy.com/wp-content/uploads/2014/11/folder-redirection-file-server-load-300x190.png 300w, https://stealthpuppy.com/wp-content/uploads/2014/11/folder-redirection-file-server-load-1024x651.png 1024w, https://stealthpuppy.com/wp-content/uploads/2014/11/folder-redirection-file-server-load-624x396.png 624w" sizes="(max-width: 1703px) 100vw, 1703px" />](http://stealthpuppy.com/wp-content/uploads/2014/11/folder-redirection-file-server-load.png)<figcaption id="caption-attachment-3774" class="wp-caption-text">Logon impact of profile sizes with folder redirection enabled and file server under load</figcaption></figure>

-At 80% load on the file server, there&#8217;s an impact on the logon.
+At 80% load on the file server, there's an impact on the logon.
 Users sensitive to changes in logon times will probably notice, but I suspect that the majority of users would not be affected.

 However, looking at scenarios when the file server runs out of CPU resources (around 99%), it is just unable to service SMB requests in a reasonable time and the user logon times more than triple or quadruple.

-Even though we&#8217;ve implemented folder redirection, by itself it&#8217;s not a silver bullet.
+Even though we've implemented folder redirection, by itself it's not a silver bullet.
 It helps considerably for large profiles, but once the file serve is busy, users will see the impact on performance.

 ## Logon Times of Different Profile Sizes with Citrix Profile Management

-Let&#8217;s look again at the effectiveness of a streaming approach to profile and data access instead of folder redirection, while the file server is under load.
+Let's look again at the effectiveness of a streaming approach to profile and data access instead of folder redirection, while the file server is under load.

 <figure id="attachment_3776" aria-describedby="caption-attachment-3776" style="width: 1703px" class="wp-caption alignnone">[<img class="size-full wp-image-3776" src="http://stealthpuppy.com/wp-content/uploads/2014/11/citrix-profile-management-file-server-load.png" alt="Logon impact of profile sizes with Citrix Profile Management and file server under load" width="1703" height="1082" srcset="https://stealthpuppy.com/wp-content/uploads/2014/11/citrix-profile-management-file-server-load.png 1703w, https://stealthpuppy.com/wp-content/uploads/2014/11/citrix-profile-management-file-server-load-150x95.png 150w, https://stealthpuppy.com/wp-content/uploads/2014/11/citrix-profile-management-file-server-load-300x190.png 300w, https://stealthpuppy.com/wp-content/uploads/2014/11/citrix-profile-management-file-server-load-1024x650.png 1024w, https://stealthpuppy.com/wp-content/uploads/2014/11/citrix-profile-management-file-server-load-624x396.png 624w" sizes="(max-width: 1703px) 100vw, 1703px" />](http://stealthpuppy.com/wp-content/uploads/2014/11/citrix-profile-management-file-server-load.png)<figcaption id="caption-attachment-3776" class="wp-caption-text">Logon impact of profile sizes with Citrix Profile Management and file server under load</figcaption></figure>

-What&#8217;s interesting here, is that where folder redirection reduced the differences between the logon times of the different profiles sizes, Citrix Profile Management does not.
+What's interesting here, is that where folder redirection reduced the differences between the logon times of the different profiles sizes, Citrix Profile Management does not.
 This can be explained by the need to transfer additional file data locally.
-Files are streamed to the client as they are accessed, so it&#8217;s likely that more data is transferred than when using folder redirection.
+Files are streamed to the client as they are accessed, so it's likely that more data is transferred than when using folder redirection.

 This approach is still a significant improvement over roaming user profiles.
 So, if you combine folder redirection and profile management, you should get the best of both worlds to improve the logon experience.

-But... don&#8217;t let your file server run out of CPU resources.
+But... don't let your file server run out of CPU resources.

 # Conclusion

-Based on these results, we can see the benefits of enabling folder redirection, especially if you&#8217;re using roaming user profiles.
+Based on these results, we can see the benefits of enabling folder redirection, especially if you're using roaming user profiles.
 Combining folder redirection with 3rd party profile management solutions should further improve the logon experience.

 For hosted desktop customers (Citrix XenApp, XenDesktop, VMware Horizon etc.) there are usually inbox solutions to profile management; however for physical desktops 3rd party licensing is often required (or UE-V is available as a part of MDOP).

-Whatever the approach, these are only parts of the equation, as we&#8217;ve seen, file server performance is crucial to providing good user experience.
+Whatever the approach, these are only parts of the equation, as we've seen, file server performance is crucial to providing good user experience.
 More importantly, consistent file server performance is important.

 Logon storms, transient environment issues and undersized file servers can have a direct impact on logon times.